Our counseling services are designed to help students succeed at St. Edward’s and beyond

 Counseling is a process.
-Successful outcomes are possible when you’re willing to explore concerns with your counselor, spend time between sessions reflecting on your feelings, thoughts, and behaviors, and take actions to meet your goals.
-A positive therapeutic relationship also impacts outcomes, so be sure to raise any feelings or concerns about the counseling process with your counselor.
+Successful outcomes are possible when you’re willing to explore concerns with your therapist, spend time between sessions reflecting on your feelings, thoughts, and behaviors, and take actions to meet your goals.
+A positive therapeutic relationship also impacts outcomes, so be sure to raise any feelings or concerns about the counseling process with your therapist.

-Our counselors work with students to address a wide range of concerns, including but not limited to:
+Our therapists work with students to address a wide range of concerns, including but not limited to:

 - College transition

 - Illness or death of a loved one

 We have recently changed how students get started with Counseling!
 Students are asked to come in during business hours, and touch base with a therapist in order to identify what the student's needs and goals are.